Probing supersolidity through excitations in a spin-orbit-coupled Bose-Einstein condensate: Collective mode frequencies

-\emph{Stripe compression mode softening at the supersolid phase transition. } Our analytical expression for the stripe compression mode frequency Eq. \eqref{Seq_omega_sd_gs} predicts a softening of the mode at the phase transition between the supersolid stripe phase and the plane-wave phase, where $g_{\ell r} \rightarrow \min(g_{\ell\ell},g_{rr})$ and thus $\omega_\mathrm{SC}^{0} \rightarrow 0$.
-In the thermodynamic limit, this allows one to locate the phase transition point $\Omega_\mathrm{c}$ by experimentally finding for each value of the Raman coupling $\Omega$ the polarization $P$ that yields the minimal stripe compression mode frequency, which is also that of the ground state.
 In any experiment, however, finite size effects will appear.
 To estimate their role for our experimental parameters, we numerically solve the Gross-Pitaevskii equations of the dressed mixture as a function of $\Omega$ for different values of $P$, and extract the corresponding value of $\omega_\mathrm{SC}$ by computing the integral $I$ from the obtained profiles.
-Figure\,\ref{Fig:M4}(a) shows the numerical values of $\omega_\mathrm{SC}$ obtained by this procedure as a function of $\Omega$ and $P$.
-The parameters are chosen to match the experimental conditions of the time-of-flight measurements of Fig. \ref{Fig:Fig4}(b), see table \ref{tab:exp_params}.
+Figure \ref{Fig:M5}(a) shows the numerical values of $\omega_\mathrm{SC}$ obtained by this procedure as a function of $\Omega$ and $P$.
+The parameters are chosen to match the experimental conditions of the time-of-flight measurements of Figure \ref{Fig:Fig4}(b), see table \ref{tab:exp_params}.
 Away from the transition, we find $\mathrm{min}(\omega_\mathrm{SC})$ to be well approximated by the Thomas-Fermi prediction Eq. \eqref{Seq_omega_sd_gs}.
 In the vicinity of the transition, however, the numerical results show a finite gap, and a shift of the position of the global minimum towards values of $\Omega$ below $\Omega_{\mathrm{c}}$.